disapproving kitty

 It was very, very crowded.
 The stroller became a battering ram and we held the kids and just used the stroller to push through the throng.
 We couldn't find the stage.
 We were hungry.
 Food lines for anything in the middle of it all were horrendously long.
 Our smart phones, overloaded by the sheer number of people on the network, weren't working.
 (C's was, but there was no map of where things were at Comfest to be found.)
 Eventually, we found a playground swarming with children.
 Both kids were immediately begging to play on it, despite the fact that it every square inch of it was covered with children.
 And teenagers.
 And some adults.
 But when you are hot, tired, hungry and a little bit lost, you let your kids play on the playground.
 So off they went.

 C and I stood on the side and J decided to explore the park on his own to see if he could find the right stage.
 A good plan.
-C and I chatted, watched the kids, watched the people, and on one of my passes to make eye contact with both children, I couldn't find my daughter.
+C and I chatted, watched the kids, watched the people, and on one of my passes to make eye contact with both children, I couldn't find my son.

 NPR asked people to submit answers to this question....